joakim/entofu/README.md

 //=> Uint8Array(9) [ 1, 2, 3, 4, 5, 6, 7, 8, 9 ]
 ```

-The functions `stringify` and `parse` rely on [`TextEncoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder) and [`TextDecoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder) to convert to and from UTF-8.
-If the runtime does not support JavaScript's Encoding API, or if you want to work directly with byte arrays, use the `entofu` and `detofu` functions instead.
+The functions `stringify` and `parse` rely on JavaScript's widely supported [Encoding API](https://developer.mozilla.org/en-US/docs/Web/API/Encoding_API) to convert to and from UTF-8.
+If the JavaScript runtime does not support [`TextEncoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextEncoder) and [`TextDecoder`](https://developer.mozilla.org/en-US/docs/Web/API/TextDecoder), or you want to work directly with byte arrays, use the `entofu` and `detofu` functions instead.

 ```js
 import { entofu, detofu } from 'entofu'